Dr. Bronner's Magic Soaps: Activism and philanthropy

 Bronner is a member of the Board of Directors of the organization Multidisciplinary Association for Psychedelic Studies, and at his behest the company has pledged to donate $5 million to the organization between 2017 and 2022, principally for their work in support of the therapeutic use of MDMA for posttraumatic stress disorder.
 In 2019, David Bronner pledged company contributions of $1 million to Oregon's statewide ballot initiative to legalize psilocybin-assisted therapy, alongside nonprofits like SPORE and ERIE.
 By the time Oregon Ballot Measure 109 was approved by voters in November 2020, legalizing psilocybin in therapeutic settings, Dr. Bronner's had donated more than $2 million in support of the measure.

+In 2022, Dr. Bronner's began promoting psychedelic therapy on their bottles.
+In December 2024, the family of an employee filed a wrongful death lawsuit against the company for allegedly providing their loved one with an unlicensed "ketamine massage" appointment where the masseuse allegedly distributed a lethal dose of MDA (no ketamine was found in her system), accusing the company of fostering a drug culture at the workplace.
+The case was settled in March 2025, with the company issuing a statement that while the company does provide benefits for Ketamine-Assisted Therapy, the masseuse in question was unlicensed and not a valid provider for the benefit, and stating that neither David nor Mia Bronner recommended the victim receive a "ketamine massage" in particular.